turbot/steampipe-plugin-aws/docs/index.md

 - `regions` - (Optional) List of AWS regions Steampipe will connect to.
 Can also be set with the `AWS_REGION` or `AWS_DEFAULT_REGION` environment variables, or the region specified in the active profile.
 - `secret_key` - (Optional) AWS secret key.
 Can also be set with the `AWS_SECRET_ACCESS_KEY` environment variable.
 - `session_token` - (Optional) Session token for validating temporary credentials.
 Can also be set with the `AWS_SESSION_TOKEN` environment variable.
+- `s3_force_path_style`- (Optional) The only option to force AWS S3 client to use `path-style` addressing.
+By default, the S3 client will use virtual hosted bucket addressing when possible.

 By default, all options are commented out in the default connection, thus Steampipe will resolve your region and credentials using the same mechanism as the AWS CLI (AWS environment variables, default profile, etc).
 This provides a quick way to get started with Steampipe, but you will probably want to customize your experience using configuration options for [querying multiple regions](#multi-region-connections), [configuring credentials](#configuring-aws-credentials) from your [AWS Profiles](#aws-profile-credentials), [SSO](#aws-sso-credentials), [aws-vault](#aws-vault-credentials) etc.